Logo-Princeton-Seminary.png

 The Hilton Garden Inn

-Located only five miles from campus at 1300 Lennox Drive, Lawrence Township 08648, the Hilton Garden Inn [custom link] is our preferred off-campus hotel for Forum participants.
+Located only five miles from campus at 1300 Lennox Drive, Lawrence Township 08648, the Hilton Garden Inn is our preferred off-campus hotel for Forum participants.
 Check-in is at 3:00 pm, and check-out is at 11:00 am.
 The on-site restaurant includes breakfast service, and the facilities include an indoor pool, fitness center, and free parking.
 Use this link to reserve your room in the discounted Forum lodging block, or call 609-895-9200 and use Group Code PSYFOR.
 Please note: You are responsible for your transportation to/from PTS campus.
 Discounted group rate ends March 28, 2025.

 Please note that lodging is not included in your Forum registration fee.
 Please plan to make your own lodging arrangements.
 Feel free to contact the IYM if we can offer any assistance: 609-497-7914, iym@ptsem.edu.